MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M06_ak.md

 	- Put in a name for your location: **Contoso Emergency Address**

-	- Add a friendly description so you know why it was created: **Emergency Address for Contoso employees.**

 	- Country or region: **United States**

 	- Address: **1 Microsoft Way, Redmond, WA 98052**